Colgate University: Academics

 In addition to regular campus courses, the university offers 22 semester-long off-campus study groups each year, including programs in Australia, China, Japan, India, several Western European countries, Washington, D.C., and the National Institutes of Health.

-Approximately two-thirds of Colgate undergraduates study abroad, which is a high proportion compared to other colleges and universities in the United States.
-About 95% of seniors graduate and most alumni proceed to graduate schools in law, administration, engineering, medicine, the arts, and the sciences, as well as to financial, administrative or scientific occupations.
-In partnership similar to that of Haverford and Swarthmore, Colgate students are also able to enroll in classes at Hamilton College, another nearby selective liberal arts school.
+Colgate University is among the 100 most selective colleges and universities in the United States, and is considered a Hidden Ivy as well as one of the Little Ivies.

 Admissions

 For the class of 2026 (entering fall 2022), 21,261 students applied, 2,264 (12%) were admitted, and 841 matriculated.
 Enrolled students had an average high school GPA of 3.95 out of 4.0, with 72% of students in the top 10% of their class and 91% in top 20%.
 The middle 50% SAT range was 1460 to 1540, while the ACT composite range was 32 to 35.
 The university met 100% of the demonstrated need with financial aid.
-For the admitted students with a total family income of under $125,000, Colgate offers financial aid package that involves no loan.
+For the admitted students with a total family income of under $125,000, Colgate offers financial aid packages that involve no loan.

-Rankings

-In its 2020 edition, U.S. News & World Report ranked Colgate tied as the 17th-best liberal arts college in the country, 17th "Best Value School", and tied for 35th "Best Undergraduate Teaching".
-The university's campus was ranked as the most beautiful by The Princeton Review in their 2010 edition.
-In July 2008, Colgate was named fifth on Forbes' list of Top Colleges for Getting Rich, the only non-Ivy League college in the top 5.
-Colgate is listed as one of America's 25 "New Ivies" by Newsweek magazine.
-It is also on the list of "100 best campuses for LGBT students."
-Colgate has been ranked third by The Journal of Blacks in Higher Education for its success in integrating African-American students.

-In 2014, Colgate was ranked the top college in the United States by Payscale and CollegeNet's Social Mobility Index college rankings.
-It is also listed as one of 30 Hidden Ivies and as one of Newsweek "New Ivies".
-In 2014, Princeton Review ranked Colgate as the Most Beautiful Campus in America.
+Reputation and rankings

+In 2024, U.S. News & World Report ranked Colgate as the 22nd out of 211 best liberal arts colleges in the country, tied with University of Richmond.
+In 2024, Washington Monthly ranked Colgate 22nd among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.